maxcelant/pomo-cli/README.md

    Time Remaining: 24:59s
 ```

-- `-d, --detach`: Will run in the background and only notify when your time is up.
+- `-s, --silent`: Will run in the background and only notify when your time is up.

 For more detailed and specific sessions, you can use `pomo session`.